-Look at the big brain on Bryson … so large, maybe even protuberant, that he needs the Hogan cap to hold it all in.
+Look at the big brain on Bryson … so large he needs the Hogan cap to hold it all in.
 It’s frightening to us for whom too much thinking about any one thing in the greater world is hard work and, we’re certain, will cause physical pain, which does not prevent us from thinking about our golf swings, by which we mean overthinking, out of which no good will ever come which if we thought about it should reinforce our believing there’s no profit in thinking much at all about much of anything but we somehow don’t think it applies to thinking about golf.

 So we get it, in a kind of way, with Bryson DeChambeau, who thinks outside the hat on just about everything and who could explain in granular detail why he’s thinking about putting with the pin in the hole in 2019, which he could do, if he thinks he wants to, because the new rules of golf say he could.